Philippines: Duterte critic de Lima acquitted in drug case – DW – 05/15/2023

 Sexism as political prosecution

-In the lead up to de Lima's arrest in 2017, Duterte unleashed a verbal tirade, calling her names in televised speeches.
+In the lead-up to de Lima's arrest in 2017, Duterte unleashed a verbal tirade against her, calling her names in televised speeches.
 Duterte's political allies also exposed details of de Lima's personal life and intimate relations during hearings.

 After her home address and cell phone number were read out loud during a livestreamed hearing, de Lima was forced to leave her home fearing her safety.